gluster/gluster-kubernetes/docs/design/operator.md

 #### Device Health

-The Gluster operator will monitor the health of all devices in an automated Gluster cluster.
+The Gluster operator will monitor the health of all devices in an Gluster cluster.
 It will report a "Warning" when a device reports failing health and will report a "Critical" problem when a device becomes inaccessible.
 Support for this feature may vary form one device type to another.

 **Target Configurations:** External, Hosted, Managed

 #### Volume Health

-The Gluster operator will monitor the health of all volumes in an automated Gluster cluster.
+The Gluster operator will monitor the health of all volumes in an Gluster cluster.
 It will report a "Warning" when a volume reports failing bricks and will report a "Critical" problem when a volume becomes inaccessible.

 **Target Configurations:** External, Hosted, Managed

 #### Node Health

-The Gluster operator will monitor the health of all nodes in an automated Gluster cluster.
+The Gluster operator will monitor the health of all nodes in an Gluster cluster.
 It will report a "Critical" problem when a node becomes inaccessible.

 **Target Configurations:** External, Hosted, Managed